kdrendel99/National-Parks-API/README.md

 ## Endpoints <a id="endpoints"></a>

-**GET requests**
+## GET Requests
 *_http://localhost:5000/api/parks/_
   *Retrieves all National Parks from the database.
-All 63 National Parks are available to all with GET requests.
+All 63 National Parks are available to all with GET requests.*
 *_http://localhost:5000/api/parks/?state=alaska_
   *An example query.
 Follow the GET all endpoint with '?' + the category you want to filter by, =, and what you'd like to query for.
-The query also works with the Main Attraction category, and you can search for activities/places such as "shipwreck", "hiking", "Old Faithful", etc. You can categorize your query with the following filters: 'parkId', 'name', 'state', and 'attraction'.
+The query also works with the Main Attraction category, and you can search for activities/places such as "shipwreck", "hiking", "Old Faithful", etc. You can categorize your query with the following filters: 'parkId', 'name', 'state', and 'attraction'.*
 *_http://localhost:5000/api/parks/5_
-  *Search by Park Id (alphabetized by park name, 1-63).
+  *Search by Park Id (alphabetized by park name, 1-63).*

-**POST requests**
+## POST Requests
 **To make a POST request, the user must be on the authentication list (note: create user functionality and database containing users are not yet built).**
 For beta version POST functionality, follow the steps below *_In Postman, set your endpoint to http://localhost:5000/api/name/authenticate_